 The bright coloured blocks will be an ideal teaching tool for helping you encourage your toddler to learn colours and shapes.
 You also have the opportunity to praise your toddler’s building abilities and they will delight in knocking down their creation & then building it again!

 Benefits & Skills Learnt?
 Your toddler will learn colour and shape identification as well as fine motor skills.
-In addition, they will learn simple design concepts and relevance of size to structure.
+In addition, they will learn simple design concepts and the relevance of size to a structure.

 2. Simon Says & Action Songs